top of page

 13. Bake the loaf in the pre-heated oven for 30 minutes - the loaf should sound hollow if tapped on the base.

-14. Transfer to a cooling rack to cool completely before serving.
+14. Transfer to a cooling rack to cool completely before slicing.

 Sarah’s extra slice…….